wilstep/OpenGL-involute-gears-simulation/README.md

 `gear`

 to run.
-Try installing the following packages
+Try installing the following packages on a Debian based system

 `libglfw3-dev
 libglu1-mesa-dev